Can I use my Venmo card to make ATM withdrawals or get cash back with my purchase?

 There may be fees associated with obtaining cash.
 A $2.50 ATM Domestic Withdrawal Fee and a $3.00 Over the Counter Withdrawal Fee applies when a signature is required to obtain cash back at a bank or financial institution.
 ATM owner fees may also apply.
 You may withdraw funds at no-cost when using a MoneyPass ATM within the U.S.

-Please note, that any cash withdrawal (ATM, cash back with a purchase at Point of Sale devices, or Over the Counter) is funded solely with your Venmo balance, even if you have Reloads enabled.
+Please note, that any cash withdrawal (ATM, cash back with a purchase at Point of Sale devices, or Over the Counter) is funded solely with your Venmo balance, even if you have reloads available on your account and enabled.
 Withdrawals are limited to the funds in your Venmo balance, up to a $400 USD daily withdrawal limit.
 See the Venmo Mastercard Cardholder Agreement for full details.

 Where can I use my Venmo card?